suletetes/vaultstream/docs/README.md

 ## SVG Notes

-SVG files have icons embedded as base64 data URIs — they're fully self-contained and portable.
+SVG files have icons embedded as base64 data URIs.
+They're fully self-contained and portable.
 No external file references.